 Dangerous predator escaped from electronic monitoring

-AUSTIN – The Texas Department of Public Safety (DPS) has added Lloyd Lester Gibson III, 67, to the Texas 10 Most Wanted Sex Offender list, and a $5,000 cash reward is now offered for information leading to his capture.
-Gibson’s lengthy criminal history includes Indecent Exposure, Indecency with a Child by Fondling, Indecency with a Child by Exposure, Failure to Register as a Sex Offender and Burglary of Habitation.
+AUSTIN – The Texas Department of Public Safety (DPS) has added Thomas Lee Elkins, 58, to the Texas 10 Most Wanted Sex Offender list, and a $5,000 cash reward is now offered for information leading to his capture.
+Elkins is identified as a sexually violent predator and is wanted for a felony charge of Failure to Comply with Civil Commitment Requirements.
 Texas Crime Stoppers tips are guaranteed to be anonymous.

 Texas Crime Stoppers, which is funded by the Governor’s Criminal Justice Division, offers cash rewards to any person who provides information that leads to the arrest of one of the Texas 10 Most Wanted fugitives or sex offenders.
 There are four different ways to provide anonymous tips:

 All calls, texts, e-mails and Facebook messages are anonymous.

 DPS investigators work with local law enforcement agencies to select fugitives for the Texas 10 Most Wanted Fugitive and Sex Offender lists.
 To view the current lists—with photos—visit the DPS website at http://www.dps.texas.gov/texas10mostwanted/.

 Do not attempt to apprehend these fugitives; they are considered armed and dangerous.

 ### (HQ 2012-118)